 Furthermore, the best choice of an all-inclusive resort in Punta Cana in terms of food depends if you prefer to eat at the buffets or in the à-la-carte restaurants, especially for dinner.

 For breakfast and lunch, there are hardly any differences between the resorts – just the quality varies, which usually increases more or less proportionally to the price of the hotel.
 However, even at the cheapest all-inclusive resort in Punta Cana, you can get a decent breakfast with bread, omelet, fruit, cheese and much more.
-Breakfast is served as a buffet nearly everywhere, just VIP levels in some of the hotels might feature an à-la-carte breakfast and lunch.
+Breakfast is served as a buffet nearly everywhere, just VIP levels in some of the hotels and a couple of high-end hotels might feature an à-la-carte breakfast and lunch.

 For dinner, the differences between the all-inclusive resorts in Punta Cana are bigger.
 Your best choice depends on your preferences – do you prefer to eat on a buffet or would you like to have a full à-la-carte menu?